gocaveman/webresource/README.md

 # webresource proposal/prototype
 ***JS/CSS/etc dependency prototype for Go***

 The `webresource` package is a prototype for how dependencies for browser libraries (JS, CSS and some others) could be implemented.
-See (ISSUE LINK) for discussion.
+See (https://github.com/golang/go/issues/25781) for discussion.

 The objective is to make it possible to package JS/CSS/etc libraries as Go code and express their dependencies using the Go package dependency system (with particular attention to the transition toward [semantic import versioning](https://research.swtch.com/vgo-import)).